pilleatus/orientdb-tutorial-distributed-database/gitbook/database_configuration.md

     docker run --name usa -v /orientdb/config -it nickname/customer_example:1.0 dserver.sh

 The `-it` flags allocate a pseudo-TTY connection to the container.
 The `-v /orientdb/config` defines a volume for the corresponding directory.
 When you start a Docker Container, the changes on this container getting lost when you stop it afterwards without committing your changes.
 With Volumes you can specify a directory and save them persistent on your file-system.
-Therefore we must setup the password and the name for the server only at the first start of our container.
+In this way we must setup the password and the name for the server only at the first start of our container.
 For more information take a look at: https://docs.docker.com/engine/userguide/containers/dockervolumes/